 To all the parents who are reading this, I wish you all the best in your parenting journeys!
 I leave my life motto with you:

-Be in control of your own life and take charge of all the choices you make, no matter how small they are, because ultimately, life is a sum of all choices you make.
+Be in control of your own life.
+Take charge of all the choices you make, no matter how small they are.
+Ultimately, life is a sum of all choices you make.

 Disclaimer: The views, thoughts and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of Plano.
 Any content provided by our guest bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.